Business areas & distribution rules

 Licensed though Copydan Arkiv.

-Rights revenue from DR Archives (DRA) is collected in accordance with the provisions of the Danish Copyright Act on extended collective licence (section 30a) and relates to DR’s use of archive productions on its own platforms.
+Rights revenue from DR Archives is collected in accordance with the provisions of the Danish Copyright Act on extended collective licence (section 30a) and relates to DR’s use of archive productions on its own platforms.

 Rights revenue from DR Archives is distributed to right holders whose productions are used by DR under the Archives Agreement (Arkivaftalen).
 The revenue distribution basis consists of reported data received directly from DR. 80% of the distributed revenue is based on DR’s on-demand use and 20% is based on flow TV.